hennok1/RoboticArm/README.md

 flex sensors will be attached to a glove that will control the robotic arm with pressure from the user’s fingers.
 The mobile app will also be used to control the robotic arm but with four sliding bars instead of a sensor.
-The mobile app will include features such as individual users that can login to an account and store previous usage of the application.
+The mobile app will include features such as allowing the user to record logs.
 The robotic arm will consist of acrylic parts and four micro servo motors that move each joint of the robotic arm.
 The robotic arm is then connected to a Raspberry Pi 3 that will be the middle point that will control the robotic arm whether its from the flex sensors or the mobile app.
 These three key components are the main focus of the technical report because it will go over the basic workings of the project and give users the full understanding of this project.
-Reading this technical

 Table of Contents
 =================